Can I Take Toothpaste on a Plane?

 Therefore, it is essential to follow this rule carefully to ensure a smooth experience at the airport.

-Why does TSA put a limit on liquids?
+Why does the TSA put a limit on liquids?

 The TSA implements limits on liquids for security reasons.